Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Arizona State has played seven games, with three wins against the spread.

-- The Sun Devils have been favored by 15.5 points or more one time this season and have not covered the spread in any of them.
+- The Sun Devils have yet to cover the spread this season when favored by 16 points or more.

-- Arizona State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- Arizona State's games this year have hit the over on three of six set point totals (50%).

-- Arizona State is 3-1 against the spread and 5-0 overall this season when the team records more than 25.1 points.
+- Arizona State is 3-1 against the spread and 5-0 overall in games when it puts up more than 25.1 points.

-- In games that Arizona State churns out more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- In games that Arizona State piles up over 391.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- This year, the Sun Devils have 10 turnovers, five fewer than the Cougars have takeaways (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.